 To perform a vSphere Namespaces update, see Update the Supervisor Cluster by Performing a vSphere Namespaces Update.

-- Upgrade NSX-T Data Center.
+- Upgrade NSX-T Data Center, if compatible.

 - Upgrade vCenter Server.

 - Check compatibility of any provisioned Tanzu Kubernetes Grid Service clusters with the target Supervisor Cluster version.

 - Update vSphere Namespaces (including the Supervisor Cluster Kubernetes version).

 - Update Tanzu Kubernetes Grid Service clusters.